≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 What would you recommend for Nurse Beth?

 This is also an excellent time to bring up the importance of Nurse Beth confiding in her preceptor or charge nurse about her thoughts and concerns about her abilities.
-Nurse Beth could benefit from a debriefing conversation with the entire medical team who were present during the patient code where she lost her first NICU patient.
+Nurse Beth could benefit from a debriefing conversation with the entire medical team who were present during the patient code, where she lost her first NICU patient.
 It could be prefaced with being a good learning experience.
 Still, it will also be an excellent opportunity to hear what more experienced coworkers think about what happened, what went right, what went wrong, and how each person could improve for future situations like this.
 In addition, jumping right into taking another patient is not the best option.
-Although it can keep our bodies moving and our minds busy, it is way more beneficial to us to have the time to talk about and process traumatic events like these, take a moment to ourselves to cry or vent, and check in with our personal needs we have neglected during this time of emergency.
+Although it can keep our bodies moving and our minds busy, it is way more beneficial to us to have the time to talk about and process traumatic events like these, take a moment for ourselves to cry or vent, and check in with our personal needs we have neglected during this time of emergency.

 Also, due to the number of stressors Nurse Beth has worked against her and the risk of possible mental health issues like anxiety, depression, or even burnout, it would not hurt to tell Nurse Beth that she is not alone and that it would help if she could talk to someone about what she is going through.
 Seeing a mental health professional could help identify mental health struggles that she is suffering with currently, identify the imposter syndrome that she is exhibiting, guide her through the rest of her orientation and her transition to being off on her own again, provide her support by way of talk therapy, and be there as a referral source if psychotropics are desired at any point.

 The long hours, consecutive shifts, exposure to traumatizing situations, and life and death can all take a toll on our mental health at some point.
 It is also important to note here that there are some things about nursing we did not know much about before working as nurses.
-Things like the effect of working short-staffed, the commonality of nurse-to-nurse bullying, the struggle with lack of resources or supplies from time to time, or even how our place of work would react to a global pandemic are things we learned with our experience.
+Things like the effect of working short-staffed, the commonality of nurse-to-nurse bullying, the struggle with lack of resources or supplies from time to time, or even how our place of work would react to a global pandemic are things we learned from our experience.
 These are the not-so-glamorous parts of nursing that sometimes contribute to nurses leaving the bedside or leaving nursing altogether.
 The more these things are talked about and the more attention that is brought to these things not being just a “part of the job,” the more likely we are as nurses to come up with plans to mitigate these problems and improve nursing as a profession for ourselves and for those who follow.

 In nursing school, we learned about primary and secondary prevention measures.
-We must do what is necessary to care for our minds just as we care for our bodies to work to prevent mental health issues and mitigate any that should arise.
-Caring for our mental health is vital to being able to live fully outside of work among our family and friends and in our workplace, where we have patients depending on us to be our best.
+We must do what is necessary to care for our minds just as we care for our bodies, to work to prevent mental health issues and mitigate any that should arise.
+Caring for our mental health is vital to being able to live fully outside of work, among our family and friends, and in our workplace, where we have patients depending on us to be our best.
 For a profession that works so hard to help others, there is still so much stigma around asking for help for ourselves.

 We are not robots.
 We have needs just like our patients do.
-If at any point you are experiencing at least two weeks of problems sleeping, appetite changes, difficulty focusing at work or home, sustained low mood, loss of interest in things you once loved, or an inability to perform the daily functions and responsibilities you have as a nurse, mom, dad, sister, brother, cousin, aunt, uncle, grandmother, or grandfather, please seek professional help (NIH, 2022).
+If at any point you are experiencing at least two weeks of problems sleeping, appetite changes, difficulty focusing at work or home, sustained low mood, loss of interest in things you once loved, or an inability to perform the daily functions and responsibilities you have as a nurse, mom, dad, sister, brother, cousin, aunt, uncle, grandmother, or grandfather, please seek professional help (NIH, 2024).
 Please do not wait until your symptoms are overwhelming to you.
 Your family needs you, your patients need you, YOU need you.

 CEUFast, Inc. is committed to furthering diversity, equity, and inclusion (DEI).
 While reflecting on this course content, CEUFast, Inc. would like you to consider your individual perspective and question your own biases.
 Remember, implicit bias is a form of bias that impacts our practice as healthcare professionals.
 Implicit bias occurs when we have automatic prejudices, judgments, and/or a general attitude towards a person or a group of people based on associated stereotypes we have formed over time.
 These automatic thoughts occur without our conscious knowledge and without our intentional desire to discriminate.
 The concern with implicit bias is that this can impact our actions and decisions with our workplace leadership, colleagues, and even our patients.
 While it is our universal goal to treat everyone equally, our implicit biases can influence our interactions, assessments, communication, prioritization, and decision-making concerning patients, which can ultimately adversely impact health outcomes.
 It is important to keep this in mind in order to intentionally work to self-identify our own risk areas where our implicit biases might influence our behaviors.
 Together, we can cease perpetuating stereotypes and remind each other to remain mindful to help avoid reacting according to biases that are contrary to our conscious beliefs and values.